Whitney is a hamster parent. She hates to see her furry friends suffer and enjoys educating others of best husbandry practices.

 You will notice the signs of an allergy shortly after introducing the allergen.

-Treatment of an Allergy and Veterinary Care
+Relieving Allergies and Veterinary Care

-To treat the allergy, it's pretty simple.
+To soothe the allergy, it's pretty simple.
 You want to remove whatever is irritating your hamster.
 Change the food if it's a food allergy, or change the bedding if it's an allergy to the bedding.

 If the symptoms do not go away within a few days, you may want to try removing something else.
 Don't change too many things at the same time, though, because you won't know for sure what the allergy was for and what you want to avoid.